semerdjianmary/semerdjianmary.github.io/_pages/about.md

 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
 -->

----
-permalink: /
-title: "👋🏼 Hello there, I'm Mary!"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----